 For example, maintaining eye contact indicates confidence, while crossing your arms conveys defensiveness.

-Awareness of these cues will help ensure that your message comes across the way you intend it to.
+Awareness of these cues will help ensure your message comes across as intended.

 Strategic Research and Political Communication are essential tools for any political leader looking to connect with constituents effectively.
 By taking the time to research the issues and craft a well-thought-out message, you’ll be able to cut through the noise and reach voters personally.